bountylabs/blocks-with-screens/pcb/README.md

 ## Changelog

+### USB Board V4

+* Use thicker (power) trace for 3.3V
+* Make the USB side slots wider to comply with PCBWay
+* Add a JST-SH connector (SM02B-SRSS-TB) for the battery

 ### Microcontroller Board V3

 * Attach 3.3V to the ESP12 (doh!)

-### USB Board V4

-* Use thicker (power) trace for 3.3V
-* Add a jumper to make the switch unnecessary by default
-* Make the slots wider to comply with PCBWay

 ### OLED Board V3